 The Dippy

 Blackberries, trees & important habitats

-We manage The Dippy in conjunction with the local volunteers of the Dippy & Greenspaces Group, and there are always opportunities to get involved with a variety of practical outdoor tasks here.
+Frome Town Council manages The Dippy in conjunction with the local volunteers, and there are always opportunities to get involved with a variety of practical outdoor tasks here.

 Getting here

-Access from Long Ground/New Buildings is up (or down!) a steep slope.
-Access from The Mount is fairly steep too, via the recently improved steps.
+Access from Culverhill is the most common point.
+From Long Ground or New Buildings, access is via a steep slope.
+Access from The Mount is fairly steep too, via a number of steps.

-The walk across the site is gentler, taking you from Adderwell to Culver Hill (and back again) on a gradual slope.
+The walk across the site is relatively gentler, taking you from Adderwell to Culverhill (or vice versa) on a gradual slope.

 Things to do

-• Fun & games in the wooded areas to the east of the site
+• Explore the wooded areas to the east of the site

 • Wildlife spotting, including birds & butterflies

-• Conservation tasks & Ranger Days – meet new people; get out; get active & learn new skills
+• Conservation tasks and volunteering days – meet new people, get out, and learn new skills

 • Explore more!
-Pick up one of the public footpaths in the area to go a bit further… A route joining footpaths 34, 32 & 30 would take you down towards the railway line via beautiful, riverside fields, coming back in past the allotments on Critchill Lane
+Pick up one of the public footpaths in the area to go a bit further… A route joining footpaths 34, 32 & 30 would take you down towards the railway line via beautiful, riverside fields, coming back in past the Muriel Jones Field allotments on Birchill Lane.

+The Dippy